tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 NETCONF {{?RFC6241}}, RESTCONF {{?RFC8040}}, or gRPC) may be used to enable configuration and retrieval of state information for slice policies on network devices.
-The NRP Policy YANG data model is outside the scope of this document, and is defined in {{!I-D.bestbar-teas-yang-slice-policy}}.
+The NRP Policy YANG data model is outside the scope of this document, and is defined in {{?I-D.bestbar-teas-yang-slice-policy}}.

 # IANA Considerations